 For your safety, please keep at least 50 metres away from the deer at all times and don’t touch, feed or attempt to photograph the deer at close range.

 By feeding deer you are teaching them to approach humans for food which is dangerous for all visitors.
 Bushy and Richmond Parks provide ample natural food for the deer which is suited to their nutritional needs.
 Deer feed on grass, leaves and shoots of trees, and other woody plants.
 During autumn they feast on chestnuts and acorns too.
 Feeding deer is in breach of our park regulations and could result in a verbal or formal warning from the police, and even prosecution.

 During the rutting season there is particular interest in the deer.
 During this time, photographers have been witnessed surrounding deer which can interfere with the course of nature and be very stressful for the deer.

 Deer are wild animals and their space must be respected.
 Always keep a minimum of 50 metres away and use a long lens.

 For information on how to safely photograph deer please read the British Deer Society's Code of Conduct.

 Safety advice for dog walkers

 Deer can feel threatened by dogs even over long distances and when the dog is not behaving in a provocative manner.
-This is particularly true during the rutting (September - October) and the birthing (May - July) seasons.
+This is particularly true during the rutting (September-November) and the birthing (May-July) seasons.
 We recommend walking your dog outside the park at these times.